countable-web/open-source-corporation/peopleops/getting_started/CLIENT_DATA_PROTECTION.md

 # Client Data Protection

 As an open transparent company, we want to minimize the number of assets which need protection.
-Here's a list of those we can't make excpetions for:
+Here's a list of those we can't make exceptions for:

   * Any real financial numbers.
   * Any client's database (particularly their customer data).